View Additional Contact Information

 Providence College full-time students who wish to register for a course at another institution through the AICU Rhode Island Consortium Program should take the following steps:

-For more information regarding the AICU Rhode Island Language Consortium Program, click here.
+For more information go to the AICU Rhode Island Language Consortium Program website.

 For Providence College language courses, first priority for enrollment will be given to Providence College degree candidates.

 Each PC language course carries 3 semester credit hours.
 Fall and Spring semesters are approximately 15 weeks long (Academic Calendar).
 The Summer term is not part of the consortium agreement.

 In the Fall and Spring semesters, Language Consortium students may enroll in courses either for letter grade or on a Pass/Fail basis.
 AICU Rhode Island Language Consortium students should be aware of the grading policy of their Providence College instructor and at their home institution, and should not register for Providence College courses on a Pass/Fail basis if their home institutions will not accept "P" grades for transfer.
 Upon completion of each course, students may request their Providence College transcript from the Office of Enrollment Services(310 Harkins Hall) and submit it to their home institution for grade and credit transfer.
 Providence College is not responsible for the student’s home institution’s policies on transfer credit or for providing specific course information to the home university.